Enrolment

 • a Level 3 qualification as 120 credits (no change).

-This means that 0.5 EFTS (or 50% of a full-time, full-year learner workload) is equivalent to:
+This means that 0.5 EFTS (or 50% of a full-time, full-year learner workload) is equivalent to a:

 No change to reporting systems or requirements

-Mixes of provision, Single Data Return (SDR) reports and Ngā Kete information products will continue to calculate all Youth Guarantee funding and delivery volumes at the rate of 120 credits/EFTS.
+Mixes of Provision, Single Data Return (SDR) reports and Ngā Kete information products will continue to calculate all YG funding and delivery volumes using the 1 EFTS = 120 credit definition.

 Track learner consumption of EFTS carefully